 So for each step of that conflict resolution process, all the way through identifying alternatives and desired behaviors, and then coming to a decision they can live with, you should walk them through that conversation rather then just giving them the answers.
 At the end, when they’ve identified a solution that’s acceptable to both of them, get their commitment to resolving the issue that way and more importantly set expectations that the next time there’s conflict between them, that they go through this process on their own, before they involve you to mediate the conflict.

 By doing so, you’re going to build their skills and their capabilities, you’ll spend less time mediating conflict going forward, and your team members will be able to focus more on execution than arguing.

-Want to learn more about strategic negotiation?
+Want to learn more about building high-performing teams?
 How about taking an entire course on it?
-Go directly to the course and start learning how to negotiate.
+Check out the video below to learn more about the course and get started.
+Or you can go directly to the course and start learning how to build high-performing teams.
 The entire course is available at LinkedIn Learning.
 Enjoy!